Algorithms

 });

-The initialize event is the first event that Hkube sends to your algorithm.
+The initialize event is the first event that HKube sends to your algorithm.

 The payload of this event includes the pipeline data and the input for your algorithm.